 Poland, Slovakia, Bulgaria, the UAE, China, South Africa, Brazil,

 Singapore and Malaysia!
-This is already supporting a student scholarship
+This is already supporting the Shadow Scholarship: a student scholarship

-to undertake further research into cave environments - see our SHOP for more details on the books.
+to undertake further research into cave, underground and overlooked or forgotten environments.
+See our SHOP for more details on the books.

-16 LEGS: Spider Love - Although the main documentary won't be finished until 2015, this shorter 'making-of' piece on the filming to date had a dual-hemisphere world premiere on November 9, 2014 at both the Breath of Fresh Air (BOFA) Film Festival in Australia and the Banff Mountain Film and Book Festival in Canada.
+16 LEGS: Spider Love - This shorter 'making-of' piece on the filming of the main documentary had a dual-hemisphere world premiere on November 9, 2014 at both the Breath of Fresh Air (BOFA) Film Festival in Australia and the world-famous Banff Mountain Film Festival in Canada.
 It was also a finalist in the Banff Festival's prestigious annual film competition!
 View a sneak peak

-SIXTEEN LEGS: the Documentary - Composed from the footage captured to display this story - including lifecycles, secrets and unique animal behaviours that break the usual rules and have never before been captured in moving footage, let alone at a quality that not only illustrates the science but has informed and furthered our understanding of these unique animals.
-The SIXTEEN LEGS documentary was recently showcased to an audience of global broadcasters and media experts in France as one of only seven 'in production' natural history documentaries selected from around the globe.
+SIXTEEN LEGS: the Documentary - Composed from the footage captured to display this story - including life-cycles, secrets and unique animal behaviours that break the usual rules and have never before been captured in moving footage, let alone at a quality that not only illustrates the science but has informed and furthered our understanding of these unique animals.
+The SIXTEEN LEGS documentary was showcased to an audience of global broadcasters and media experts in France as one of only seven 'in production' natural history documentaries selected from around the globe, and has subsequently gone on to receive the accolades listed above.
 View the Trailer

 And more - watch this space for a few more surprises...

-To express interest in this project, for students, teachers, media or anyone around the globe, please contact us at email@example.com
+To express interest in this project for screenings, students, teachers, media or anyone around the globe, please contact us at email@example.com